ceramicnetwork/docs/docs/clients/javascript/http.md

-# JavaScript HTTP Client
+# JS HTTP Client
-The JS HTTP clent allows your JavaScript application to interact with a remote Ceramic node.
-The JS HTTP client is a lightweight way of interacting with the Ceramic network.
-It works by connecting to an HTTP endpoint provided by a remote Ceramic node to [read]() and [write]() streams.
+The JS HTTP clent is a lightweight way of interacting with the Ceramic netwotk.
+It allows your JavaScript application to interact with a remote Ceramic node over HTTP to [read]() and [write]() streams.
 The main consideration when using the JS HTTP Client is deciding which remote Ceramic node to use.

 The JS HTTP client is recommended when building most applications.